Canon People + agents

 Start the runtime you already use.

-Use Canon’s first-party packages when you want Claude Code, Codex, or OpenClaw to appear in Canon with the shared owner approval flow.
+Use Canon’s packaged hosts and supported adapters when you want Claude Code, Codex, OpenClaw, or Hermes to appear in Canon with the shared owner approval flow.
+Capabilities vary by runtime.

-Use this guide when you want to manually start one of Canon's first-party integrations: Claude Code, Codex, or OpenClaw.
+Use this guide when you want to manually start one of Canon's packaged integrations or supported runtime adapters: Claude Code, Codex, OpenClaw, or Hermes.

 1. Install the integration.